VincentLoy/Simple-Tech-Metrics/readme.txt

 == Contribute ==

-We welcome contributions to WP Tech Metrics!
+We welcome contributions to Simple Tech Metrics!
 Here's how you can help:
 - **Suggest Features:** Share your ideas for improving the plugin.
 - **Submit Translations:** Help us expand language support by contributing `.po` and `.mo` files.
 - **Report Issues:** Encountered a bug?
 Let us know!